UCAT Top Tips: Your Guide to Mastering the Exam

 1- Start Early and Set Realistic Goals:

 The earlier you start UCAT preparation, the more time you’ll have to practice and improve your skills.
+Why not practise with our UCAT online course.
 Most students start their preparation at the beginning of Year 12, but if you’re a latecomer, don’t panic.

 Just set a realistic goal and plan your preparation accordingly.
 You don’t want to overload yourself with too much study material, but you also don’t want to leave everything until the last minute.